Protecting Injured Fishermen And Seamen’s Rights To Maintenance And Cure Claims

 Where there are conflicting medical opinions about what medical care should be provided to you, the Supreme Court of the United States has held that doubts as to entitlement to maintenance and cure benefits must be resolved in favor of the injured crewman.
 A reasonable request for curative treatment by a qualified treating doctor should never be denied.
 Unfortunately, some maritime employers and insurance companies are more concerned with saving on medical bills than getting you the medical care you need.
 In those cases where maintenance and cure benefits are willfully and wantonly withheld, a crewman may argue for an award of punitive damages.

-If you have questions about your right to maintenance and cure benefits, it costs nothing to contact attorney Beard and his partners at Trueb & Beard LLC, for a free initial consultation.
+If you have questions about your right to maintenance and cure benefits, it costs nothing to contact attorney Beard and his partners at Trueb Berne & Beard, LLP, for a free initial consultation.
 Call us at 425-403-1900 or fill out our online contact form.
 If you have suffered a serious disabling injury, they recommend that you immediately retain a qualified maritime injury lawyer to protect your maritime rights and benefits.

 You Also Have Rights To Compensation Under The Jones Act